 - Living Building Challenge

-- Cross laminated timbre
+- Cross laminated timber

 The project pushes the boundaries on the use of wood with the integration of Cross Laminated Timber (CLT).
 This is the only fully renewable heavy-duty building material and requires a fraction of the carbon required to produce more commonly used materials.
 While maintaining the highest quality and durability, the use of CLT significantly limits the use of chemical compounds and simultaneously sequesters and stores carbon.